21.4.07

 Select the statement which appeals most to you.
 If none of them appeal then move onto the next question.

-“The state and all things associated with it exist purely to oppress and degrade us.
+"The state and all things connected with it exist purely to oppress and degrade us.
 All manner of institutions exist simply to control us from birth to death.
-The state only persists because it monopolises the tools of violence.”
+The state only persists because it monopolizes the tools of violence."

 Alters Liberty Score by +14%